uccser/cs-unplugged/docs/source/getting_started/basic_usage.rst

 ``$ python3 manage.py loaddata``
 ==============================================================================

-This command runs loads data from the ``content`` folders found within the project into the database.
+This command runs loads data from the ``content`` directories found within the project into the database.
 For example, if you modify lesson content, you will need to run this command to update the database with the new content.